klirichek/music/examlpe.rst

 None of the different querying methods are deprecated, but SphinxQL is the most advanced method.
 We plan to remove SphinxAPI and Sphinx SE someday so it would be a good idea to start using SphinxQL.

 -  The SetWeights() API call has been deprecated for a long time and has now been removed from official APIs.

 -  The default matching mode for the API is now 'extended'.
 Actually, all other modes are deprecated.
 We recommend using theextended query syntaxinstead.

+If the table contains document IDs from 1 to, say, 2345, then sql_query would be run three times:
+1.  with$startreplaced with 1 and$endreplaced with 1000;
+2.  with$startreplaced with 1001 and$endreplaced with 2000;
+3.  with$startreplaced with 2001 and$endreplaced with 2345.
+Obviously, that's not much of a difference for 2000-row table, but when it comes to indexing 10-million-row MyISAM table, ranged queries might be of some help.